Consensys/qubernetes/README.md

 ## Generating Quroum K8s Resources From Configs

-1. Set `qubernetes.yaml` in this directory to the desired confufation, there is a base config in [`config/qubernetes.yaml`](config/qubernetes.yaml). create a symlink `ln -s config/qubernetes.yaml .` if you wish to use it, or cp it to this direction.
+1. Set `qubernetes.yaml` in this directory to the desired configuration, there are some example configs in [`examples/config`](examples/config). create a symlink `ln -s examples/config/qubernetes.yaml .` if you wish to use it, or cp it to this direction.
 The most basic thing to modify in `qubernetes.yaml` is the number of nodes you wish to deploy:
 ```yaml
 # number of nodes to deploy